Aka Chung

 Whilst a degree as a piece of paper has traditionally been an important factor in obtaining an entry-level job, you will find that nowadays it is your knowledge and skills that matter most.

-Software developers are highly in demand, and without a CS degree there will initially be challenges, but these can be overcome.
+Software engineers are highly in demand, and without a CS degree there will initially be challenges, but these can be overcome.

 Read Also: Why are Software Engineers So Important to Hong Kong?